SWProjectTin23/altbauVsNeubau/docs/adr/0003-utilizing-university-infrastructur-with-docker-for-project-deployment.md

-# 3. Utilizing University Infrastruktur with Docker for Project Deployment
+# 3. Utilizing University Infrastructur with Docker for Project Deployment

 Date: 2025-07-15